 The Need for Vedanta in Ayurvedic Training Programs

-Ayurvedic curriculums East and West should include the basics of Vedanta in their programs, which complement the teachings of Samkhya and Yoga Sutras that many students already examine.
+Ayurvedic curriculums East and West should include the basics of Vedanta in their training programs, which complement the teachings of Samkhya and Yoga Sutras that many students already examine.
 The great Ayurvedic teacher Charaka reflects the Vedantic view that there is One Self in all beings.
-This examination of Vedanta, unfortunately is rarely the case in modern, particularly western Ayurveda or Yoga programs.
+This examination of Vedanta is rarely the case in modern, particularly western Ayurveda or Yoga programs.
 Even in examining Ayurveda and spirituality and Ayurvedic psychology, Vedanta is seldom mentioned, much less explained in detail.

-All great Vedantins have embraced Ayurveda, as all great Ayurvedic teachers embraced Vedanta.
+All great Vedantins have embraced Ayurveda, as have all great Ayurvedic teachers embraced Vedanta.
 It is time for global Ayurveda to restore this essential Vedantic connection to gain the full scope of their teachings.
-The same Vedic Rishis are associated with Yoga, Ayurveda and Vedanta, including Hiranyagarbha, Vasishta, Bharadvaja, Vamadeva and Vishvamitra.
+The same Vedic Rishis are associated with Yoga, Ayurveda and Vedanta, including Hiranyagarbha, Patanjali, Charaka, Vasishta, Bharadvaja, Vamadeva and Vishvamitra.
 We must understand the full and integral tradition.
 This means Ayurveda and Yoga students should learn Vedantic meditation and the Vedantic path to Self-realization.
 Without this Yoga and Vedanta cannot claim to represent the full scope of Self-realization or Self-healing.